AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection.md

 local ChaWatcher = require(ServerScriptService.ChaWatcher)

-local AnomalyDetector = ChaWatcher.Original.AnomalyDetector.new(0.5, false) -- First argument is the normal threshold.
-If the predicted value from the model is higher than this, the player is considered "normal".
+local AnomalyDetector = ChaWatcher.Original.AnomalyDetector.new(0.5, false)

+-- First argument is the normal threshold.
+If the predicted value is less than the normal threshold, then the player is considered not nornal.

 AnomalyDetector:bindToOutlierFound(function(Player, predictedValue, fullDataVector) -- Runs a function if player's data is an outlier.